 If you’ve watched legal dramas, the term “deposition” may already be familiar to you.
 While the process of giving a deposition usually looks intimidating in the movies, in reality, it’s not as nerve-wracking as you might think.

-This why it is important to hire a divorce attorney.
-They will prepare you for a deposition.
+This is why it is crucial to hire an experienced divorce attorney.
+They will prepare you for a divorce deposition.
 You can also count on them being there during the process.
 Your attorney can stop the other party from crossing any legal lines, and you can seek their advice during the process.

 Information Provided in a Divorce Deposition

-- Specific incidents that could impact the resolution of the case: If a family law attorney believes that any events may have an impact on custody, child support, or division of assets they will ask you for your version of those events and details you remember.
+- Specific incidents that could impact the resolution of the case: If a family law attorney believes that any events may have an impact on custody, child support, or division of assets, they will ask you for your version of those events and details you remember.

 - Your activities and behaviors: The lawyer conducting the deposition may ask you about activities or behaviors such as drug or alcohol consumption.
 They may also ask you about your conduct during the marriage.

 - Your financial situation: You may be asked about your income, assets, and any debts you have incurred.
 Having this information helps lawyers ensure that property is divided fairly and that any support orders are fair.